Katarina Bogdanović: Death and legacy

 Bogdanović died on 2 March 1969 in Kragujevac and was buried in the Varoško cemetery.
 After her death Nikolić gathered some of her manuscripts and papers and published the book Izabrani život: dnevnici, eseji, studije i kritike (The Chosen Life: Diaries, Essays, Studies and Reviews) in 1986.
 That same year the Крагујевачки књижевни клуб (Kragujevac Literary Club) was renamed in her honor.
 Her legacy was forgotten, her grave overgrown with weeds, and the literary club was renamed in 2011 as the Udruženje pisaca Kragujevac (Kragujevac Writers' Association) because club members felt she had not left a large literary legacy.
 Literature and women's studies professor, Svetlana Tomić, confirmed in a 2019 article that Bogdanović and other leading teachers and activists were forgotten and their importance diminished by subsequent generations.
 Tomić described Bogdanović as "one of the leading intellectuals of the time, appreciated for her sharp-minded, critical insights in book reviews, essays, and pedagogical debate".
 Twenty-first century journalists often refer to her as the first woman to become a philosopher in Serbia.
 She pointed out that studying her archives and those of other activist teachers gave insights into how women's spaces changed over time, as well as the significance of their contributions to Serbian history.
-Streets in Kragujevac and the municipality of Čukarica in Belgrade bear her name.
+Streets in Kragujevac and in Čukarica, Belgrade bear her name.
 In 1990, a plaque was placed on her family's home in Trpinja.